jolbinsk1/forecasting_ER_visits/README.md

 ### 4. XGBoost Regressor
 - Tree-based gradient boosting approach.
-- Features: past lags of arrivals.
+- Features: past lags of target.
+- Hyperparameter tuning using `GridSearchCV`.
 - Applied both 7-day and 30-day forecast horizons.
 - MAPE used for evaluation and comparison with other methods.